sjcorreia/neighborhood-map/README.md

 The user can clone or download this [repositiory](https://github.com/sjcorreia/neighborhood-map) to their machine and open the `index.html` page in the browser of your choice.

-Alternatively, the user can visit the following link to view this applicaiton hosted on GitHub Pages. [https://sjcorreia.github.io/neighborhood-map/](https://sjcorreia.github.io/neighborhood-map/)

 ## Technical Specifications

 The following tools were used to build this application: